 who I, the Author, feel a personal connection.
 A number of years past, my wife happened to chance on a medal for sale on a

-local internet auction site, the British War Medal being inscribed to one George Ishmael Mackridge, 2461.
-George was born
+local internet auction site, a British War Medal being inscribed to one George Ishmael Mackridge, 2461.
+George was born in

-at York in September 1914, the family at this juncture residing at Number 43, North Lodge Avenue, New Park, George witnessed
+at York in September 1914, the family at this juncture were residing at Number 43, North Lodge Avenue, New Park.
+George had

-service on the Western Front from April of the following year.
-Granted a few days leave in June 1916, he was killed the day
+witnessed service on the Western Front from April of the previous year.
+Granted a few days leave in June 1916, he was killed

-after his 19th birthday.
-George Ishmael Mackridge, his body lost, is now commemorated on the Thiepval Memorial, a short distance
+the day after his 19th birthday.
+George Ishmael Mackridge, his body lost, is now commemorated on the Thiepval Memorial, a

 |Ackrills War Souvenir